G-typical Witt vectors with coefficients and the norm: Definition of the Witt vectors

 commutes. \item The map $\tau_{G/H}$ is equivariant, in the sense that

 for any $g \in G$ (where we use the map $\tau_{G/\prescript{g}{}{H}}$ corresponding to the coset representatives $G/\prescript{g}{}{H} = \{g_i g^{-1} (\prescript{g}{}{H})\}$). \item The map

-is an additive isomorphism, independent of the choice of coset representatives. \item Suppose we have coset representatives $\{g_i\}$ for $G/H$ and $\{h_j\}$ for $H/K$.
+is a monoidal additive isomorphism, independent of the choice of coset representatives. \item Suppose we have coset representatives $\{g_i\}$ for $G/H$ and $\{h_j\}$ for $H/K$.
 Observe that $\{g_i h_j\}$ is a set of coset representatives for $G/K$.
 Then the diagram

 commutes (where $f_{G/H}$, $\tau_{G/H}$ and $\tau_{G/K}$ are defined using the above coset representatives). \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate}[(i)] \item{ This follows by naturality, since the map of modules $(\mathbb{Z}; 0) \to (R; M)$ gives a commutative diagram